Tidepools are biodiversity hotspots

 Salish Sea and Olympic National Park Tidepool Description

-Tidepools can be described as semi-permanent pools of water that create safe zones for viewing delicate tidepool animals.
+Tidepools (also known as rock pools) can be described as semi-permanent pools of water that create safe zones for viewing delicate tidepool animals.
 The rocky shore visited by ExperienceOlympic offers some of the best viewing of tidepool animals and seaweed.
 However, the popularity of tidepoolig (and lack of knowledge about them) means that we need to encourage others to leave no trace in the tidepools.

 Olympic tidepools offers zones of intense biodiversity